 N,S.E,W (Compass points) Also FW and FE for "far west" and "far east."
 These compass point indicators are used under the "Likely" seen" category to indicate that a species is predominantly found in a certain direction of the area's center, i.e., Pyrrhuloxia is likely seen with a "FW" indicator suggesting the bird is generally found in the far west part of the study area

 Photo - Photo-documentation from the NC-Texas area is available on this website

-Review Species (*) - The asterisk under the column "Photo" means the bird is a Texas review species and documentation is required for state acceptance.
+Review Species in Bold - The bold font means the bird is a Texas review species and documentation is required for state acceptance.
 This documentation must be submitted to the Texas bird Records Committee.

 For any formation about the nature of the checklist - total numbers, birds photographed, birds added, etc., see "about the checklist."